OpenZeppelin/cairo-contracts/docs/Access.md

 #### `renounce_ownership`

 Leaves the contract without owner.
-It will not be possible to call onlyOwner functions anymore.
+It will not be possible to call functions with `assert_only_owner` anymore.
 Can only be called by the current owner.

 Emits a [`OwnershipTransferred`](#ownershiptransferred) event.